sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

 * The focus of your review should be on content.

 * Papers that you review are supposed to be anonymous.
 Your review should be based on the merits of the paper, not the reputation of the authors or their institutions.
 Therefore, we have asked the authors to remove all identifiable references to themselves.
 We realize that reviewers sometimes know the work and can guess who the authors of the papers might be.
+If the work is not anonymized, please let the Program Chairs know and continue to provide a fair and unbiased review.
+If you are unable to do so, please notify the Program Chairs.

 * If you recognize the work, it is your responsibility to give a fair and unbiased review, using only the information in the paper.
 If you do not feel that you can give a fair, unbiased review of the paper and not the authors or institutions, please contact the program chairs immediately.
+Do NOT submit a review for the paper.
+The Program Chairs can reassign as necessary.

 * Your review should not include comments to the authors about the anonymization (or lack thereof) in the paper.
 If you feel that it is necessary to comment on this, please use the text box, ‘Confidential comments to the committee.’